geeShoe/helpers/README.md

 More extensive documentation on Helpers is to be released soon.
 In the meantime, all of the methods and properties are well documented within the code base.

+## Development

+Docker containers are provided for development purposes.
+To use the containers, copy `.docker/.env.DIST` to `.docker/.env`, `.docker/xdebug-DIST.ini` to `.docker/php-cli/xdebug.ini` and update their respective values.

+A `Makefile` is provided to assist in managing the containers as well as running phpunit, php-cs, and phpstan within the workspace container.

+From the project root directory, typing `make` on the command line will print available make commands.

+Helpers was developed on Debian Buster and as such any associated docker, make, etc. files have not been tested in other environments.

 ## Authors